 Period Workshop for Schoolgirls

-Our fun and exciting workshop prepares young schoolgirls to manage their periods and build the self-confidence they need to take control of the future and succeed!
+Our fun and exciting workshop prepares young schoolgirls to manage their periods and build the self-confidence they need to take control of their future and succeed!

-We hold our period workshops in two ways, physical and digital.
-Our physical workshop involves PadHer going to schools in underserved communities, where we educate and mentor young schoolgirls about periods.
-So far, we have held 16 physical workshops in schools and community centers.
-We unveil the next school we are going to via our social media handles, so be sure to follow us, as we might just be coming to your school next.
-Our digital workshop is held every 3 months online via a Zoom meeting.
+We hold our period workshops in two formats: physical and digital.
+Our physical workshops involve PadHer visiting schools in underserved communities, where we educate and mentor young schoolgirls about periods.
+So far, we have held 20 physical workshops in schools and community centers.
+We announce the next school we will visit via our social media channels, so be sure to follow us—you might just find out we’re coming to your school next!
+Our digital workshops are held every three months online via Zoom.

-Suggest a school to visit next so we can put it on our radar (NB: The school must be in an underserved community within Africa).
-Suggest a school to us by
+Suggest a school for us to visit next so we can put it on our radar.
+(NB: The school must be in an underserved community within Africa.)
+Suggest a school to us by clicking here.

 What do the participants get?

-(Physical copy for Physical Workshop, and Digital Copy for Digital Workshop)
+Certificate of participation (Physical copy for Physical Workshop, digital copy for Digital Workshop)

 Topics Covered